Cheers in French: Essential expressions to ace Le Happy Hour

 Tchin, Tchin tchin

 This onomatopoetic expression comes from the sound of two glasses clinking together.
-Whereas in English you might write this sound out as clink clink, in French we say and write tchin tchin!
+Whereas in English you might write this sound out as clink clink, or as chinchín in Spanish, in French we say and write tchin tchin!

 Tchin tchin is a quick and easy call for everyone to cheers, as well as a response.
 It’s also common to say a single tchin out loud with a smile, as you clink your glass against your friend’s.